 A POC Meditator’s Guide to Decolonizing the Mind

+This time it happened at the silent retreat.
+Even the know-it-all didn’t know it all.
+Even the big people falter.
+Even the teachers.
+It is so easy to believe.
+It is so easy to surrender my intelligence to them, my own knowing to theirs.
 Smile and say, yeah, like, like, I don’t know.
+Just like when I was a kid.
 Smile, and drop the grammatically correct English that newly arrived immigrants speak.
 If I want to fit in, if I want to be American, I gotta drop the intelligence.
 Smile and pretend I don’t know.
 Numb the mind and learn to say I don’t know.

-Step Two.
-Learn to Stop Feeling the Ouch.
+[Step Two.
+Learn to Stop Feeling the Ouch]

 Instead I stayed.